makandra/capybara-lockstep/README.md

 Before Capybara simulates a user interaction (clicking, typing, etc.) or before it visits a new URL:

-- capybara-lockstep waits for all document resources to load (images, CSS, scripts, fonts, frames).
+- capybara-lockstep waits for all document resources to load (images, CSS, fonts, frames).
 - capybara-lockstep waits for any AJAX requests to finish.
-- capybara-lockstep waits for client-side JavaScript to [render or hydrate DOM elements](#signaling-late-page-initialization).
+- capybara-lockstep waits for client-side JavaScript to render or hydrate DOM elements.
 - capybara-lockstep waits for dynamically inserted `<script>`s to load (e.g. from [dynamic imports](https://webpack.js.org/guides/code-splitting/#dynamic-imports) or Analytics snippets).
 - capybara-lockstep waits for dynamically inserted `<img>` or `<iframe>` elements to load.